ateucher/rmapshaper/README.md

 ![](tools/readme/unnamed-chunk-2-2.png)

-You can see that even at very high levels of simplification, the mapshaper simplification algorithm preserves the topology, including shared boudaries:
+You can see that even at very high levels of simplification, the mapshaper simplification algorithm preserves the topology, including shared boundaries:

 ``` r
 states_very_simp <- ms_simplify(states_sp, keep = 0.001)